Your cart is currently empty!

-LED Lights for Car Dealerships
+LED Lighting for Car Dealerships

 Are Street Lights Needed in Front of Auto Dealerships?

-Lighting up the cars closest to the street means drivers will always see well lit cars.
+Lighting up the cars closest to the street means drivers will always see well-lit cars.
 The poles further away from the street should include motion sensors so they dim when no one is around.
 This strategy provides good appeal but also saves the dealership money.
 Also, many dealerships use photocells or centralized timers for lighting control.

 There are quite a few reasons – over and above the lower lighting bills and maintenance costs.
-A car dealership needs great high quality lights to highlight the cars.
-And LEDs can deliver high quality lights.
+A car dealership needs great high-quality lights to highlight the cars.
+And LEDs can deliver high-quality lights.
 The spec you need to pay attention to is the Color Rendering Index – or CRI, which is a standard on the quality of light.
 LEDs start at 70+.
 Plus, it’s easy to add motion sensors and dim LED lights – which could reduce your light bills even further.

 This is more of a city or town bylaw question and will vary depending on where you’re located.

-How Many Fixtures Do I Need for Adequate Car Dealership Lighting?
+Fixtures Required for Adequate Car Dealership Lighting

 Do Car Dealerships Need 50 Foot Candles?

 The same as outdoors, 4000K or 5000K.
-We offer color changing LED panels that can do 3000K to 5000K.
+We offer color-changing LED panels that can do 3000K to 5000K.
 So you can adjust the lighting in the room to match or meet your needs.

-Do You Have Bullhorns and Other Mounting Options?
+Bullhorns and Other Mounting Options

 We can offer bullhorns and other mounting options if that is what you need.